28 Dec Robinson Receives Racial Justice Act Relief in NC

 What does the Supreme Court’s decision mean moving forward?
 For Robinson, it literally saves his life.
 But for others, the outlook isn’t so good.
 Without the Racial Justice Act, there’s virtually no recourse for individuals who believe race played a role in their sentence.

 They must instead rely on the hope that North Carolina doesn’t resume executions.
-North Carolina hasn’t executed anyone since 2006, though that pause may not be worth much to death-row inmates who fear race influences their sentences.
+North Carolina hasn’t executed anyone since 2006, though that pause may not be worth much to death-row prisoners who fear race influences their sentences.

 Just a year ago, U.S. Attorney General William Barr ended a two-decade stoppage in executions at the federal level.
 Depending on the outcome of this fall’s elections, the same could be true for North Carolina as well.